-The coronavirus that causes COVID-19 has been spreading throughout the world since the end of 2019.
-During this time, we’ve learned a lot about the virus and the disease (although we learn more with each new variant that appears).
+Since the start of the COVID-19 pandemic, we’ve learned a lot about the coronavirus and the disease it causes – and we learn more with each new variant that appears.

 What is long COVID?

-The latest figures suggest that about 1.2 million people in the UK – 1.9% of the population – have COVID-19 symptoms for more than 4 weeks after their infection with coronavirus.
+The latest figures suggest that about 1.3 million people in the UK – 2% of the population – report symptoms that have lasted for more than 4 weeks after being infected.

 What are the symptoms of long COVID?

-There is also some evidence to suggest that long COVID may cause a condition called postural orthostatic tachycardia syndrome (POTS), which causes your heart rate to speed up more than it should when you stand up.
+There is also some evidence to suggest that long COVID may cause a condition called postural orthostatic tachycardia syndrome (PoTS), which makes your heart rate speed up more than it should when you stand up.
 Symptoms can include dizziness, fainting, brain fog and fatigue.

 What causes long COVID?